DeltDamien/VoodooTechnicalTest/README.md

   - Limit the frequency of sanity checks, like once every 5 minutes.

 - **Client-Side Optimization**:
-  - Only validate offers that are currently visible to the user (in popup or vignette in game main hub)
+  - Only validate offers that are currently visible to the user (in popup or vignette in game main hub).

 ---